jahed/react-dojo/docs/source/session-2/migrating-our-page.md

 description: "It's (almost) as simple as copy and paste."
 ---

 Let's migrate our entire page from the CSS Dojo all in one go.
+You'll only need the content inside the `<body>`, not the whole thing.

 ```js
 // ~/components/Application/index.jsx